Effective Strategies for Managing Nodes in Docker Swarm

 Worker Nodes

 Worker nodes are the actual computing resources that execute the tasks defined by the manager nodes.
-They run the containers and provide the services required by your applications.
+They run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » the containers and provide the services required by your applications.
 Worker nodes report their status back to the manager nodes and receive tasks based on the scheduling decisions made by the managers.

 Setting Up a Docker Swarm